The Only Source of Light

 We would have failed to come across both the rushing waters and steady flow of different waterfalls and a cool mountain lake that alerted all our senses!

-Encounters with a man who shared his unique story and a mom and dad with eager teenagers who joined us for a time would have been missed.
+Encounters with a man who shared his unique story and a mom and dad with eager teenagers who joined us along the way for a time would have been missed.

 The sheer joy of the journey and finishing what we had begun and endured would have been wasted as well!